Crispy lemon chicken quickly fried in a light batter, featuring a big punch of black pepper and a silky, sweet and sour lemon sauce.

-This dish can be prepared and cooked in under 30 minutes and as it is made in your own kitchen that batter is super crunchy when it hits your plate!
+This dish can be prepared and cooked in under 30 minutes, and as it is made in your own kitchen, the batter is super crunchy when it hits your plate!

 Chinese Battered Lemon Chicken